hirosystems/stacks-subnets/docs/getting-started.md

 clarinet requirements add SP2PABAF9FTAJYNFZH93XENAJ8FVY99RRM50D2JG9.nft-trait
 ```

-Now, let's use Clarinet to create our L1 contract:
+Now, we will use Clarinet to create our L1 contract:

 ```sh
 clarinet contract new simple-nft-l1
 ```

-This will create the file, _./contracts/simple-nft-l1.clar_, which we will fill
-in with the following clarity code:
+This creates the file, _./contracts/simple-nft-l1.clar_, which will include the following clarity code:

 ```clarity
 (define-constant CONTRACT_OWNER tx-sender)